NUWCDIVNPT/stig-manager/docs/the-project/contributing.rst

 Reporting Bugs & Issues
 =============================

-Please file bug reports on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
-When reporting a bug, please include as much information as possible.
-This includes:
+Please file bug reports or feature requests on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
+When reporting a bug, please provide as much detail as possible to help us understand and reproduce the issue.
+Include:

 -  Install type: Hosted, Local, Docker, etc
+-  Detailed steps to reproduce the issue
 -  Action taken
 -  Expected result
 -  Actual result
--  Screenshot (if relevant)
+-  Screenshots or logs (if relevant)

-Developer Information
+-  Your environment details (OS, browser version, etc.)

+Code Contributions
 ======================================

 STIG Manager is being developed using a `Forking Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`_.
-All contributions to the codebase are expected to come via a GitHub Pull Request from a fork of the appropriate repository.
-Ideally, PRs should reference an Issue, pass all existing tests, and provide additional tests if applicable.
-Upon successful review, contributions will be merged into the main branch by the project maintainers.
+All contributions to the codebase are expected to come via a GitHub Pull Request(PR) from a fork of the appropriate repository.

 Contributors should be comfortable with the `licences <https://github.com/NUWCDIVNPT/stig-manager/blob/main/LICENSE.md>`__ governing the project and any other conditions specified in the Project's `Contributing.md <https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTING.md>`_ document.

+To ensure smooth integration and maintain project quality, please adhere to these guidelines:

+1. **Reference an Issue**:

+   - Every PR should reference an existing issue in the repository.
+   - If no relevant issue exists, create one describing the bug or feature you intend to address before submitting your PR.

+2. **Testing**:

+   - PRs should pass all existing tests.
+   - Provide additional tests for new features or bug fixes when applicable.
+   - If automated tests aren't suitable, include a clear testing procedure in your PR description.

+3. **First-time Contributors**:

-On first PR submission, feel free to add yourself to the `Contributors <https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTORS.md>`_ document.
+   - Add yourself to the `CONTRIBUTORS.md <https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTORS.md>`_ file.
+   - By doing so, you agree to abide by the Developer's Certificate of Origin as outlined in `CONTRIBUTING.md <https://github.com/NUWCDIVNPT/stig-manager/blob/main/CONTRIBUTING.md>`_.
+   - A project maintainer will send an email to the address you provided in CONTRIBUTORS.md.
+You must respond to this email before your PR can be accepted.

+4. **Code Quality**:

+   - Follow the project's coding style and conventions.
+   - Write clear, self-documenting code with appropriate comments.
+   - Keep commits focused and use meaningful commit messages.

+5. **Documentation**:

+   - Update relevant documentation to reflect your changes.
+   - Include inline documentation for new code when necessary.

+6. **Review Process**:

+   - Be responsive to review comments and change requests.
+   - Make requested changes promptly or provide a clear explanation if you disagree.

+7. **PR Branch Permissions**:

+   - When creating a PR, enable the "Allow edits from maintainers" option.
+This gives project maintainers the ability to make updates to your PR if needed.

+8. **Licensing**:

+   - Ensure your contributions comply with the project's `licenses <https://github.com/NUWCDIVNPT/stig-manager/blob/main/LICENSE.md>`_.

+PRs that meet these criteria will be reviewed by project maintainers.
+Upon successful review and email verification, contributions will be merged into the main branch.

+Before contributing, please familiarize yourself with the project structure, coding standards, and development environment setup.
+If you have any questions or need clarification on any aspect of the contribution process, please open a discussion in the project's  `GitHub Discussions <https://github.com/NUWCDIVNPT/stig-manager/discussions>`_ area.

+We appreciate your interest in contributing to STIG Manager and look forward to your contributions!

 Development functional components
 ======================================

-These are the components of the project, their technologies and maintainers.
-We are soliciting individuals and organizations interesting in helping maintain any of these components.
+This section outlines the main components of the STIG Manager project, their technologies, and current maintainers.
+We welcome contributions in all these areas.
 If you would like to contribute, check our  `Issues on GitHub <https://github.com/NUWCDIVNPT/stig-manager/issues>`__ for items labeled `good first issue <https://github.com/NUWCDIVNPT/stig-manager/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22>`__, or for specific areas you would like to help with.

 .. list-table:: **API**